-- 1. Area (in square feet) of parcel - 2.
-Maximum allowable gross floor area (where applicable) - 3.
+1. Area (in square feet) of parcel

+- 2. Maximum allowable gross floor area (where applicable) - 3.
 Proposed gross floor area (where applicable) - 4.
 Number and type of dwelling units (where applicable) - 5.
 Number of required parking spaces (or square feet of area where applicable) - 6.
-Number of proposed parking spaces (or square feet of area where applicable) - 7.
-Proposed area personal or convenience service accessory uses, restaurant, café, or soda fountain uses (where applicable) - 8.
-Percentage and amount of impervious area in square feet for purpose of calculating storm water runoff. - 2004.05-2 Other Exhibits Photographs, rendering, color slides, models, and so forth may be presented by the developer at his discretion.

-2006.05 Staging of Development - Where a developer proposes to construct a Planned Unit Development over a reasonable period to time and by several stages, sufficient data shall be provided to indicate such staging by numbers and types of buildings proposed by each stage, the general area to be developed by state (sic) and related information.
-The initial stage shall include a sufficient amount of open space, parking, utilities, and other amenities to provide for an independent planned unit.

-2006.06 Other Requirements - Should the data submitted as provided by thorough evaluation of the proposed project by the City Engineer and Mayor and Board of Aldermen, the developer may be requested to submit such additional data.
+Number of proposed parking spaces (or square feet of area where applicable) - Proposed area personal or convenience service accessory uses, restaurant, café, or soda fountain uses (where applicable) - 8.
+Percentage and amount of impervious area in square feet for purpose of calculating storm water runoff. - 2006.05 Other Exhibits Photographs, rendering, color slides, models, and so forth may be presented by the developer at his discretion. - 2006.06 Staging of Development Where a developer proposes to construct a Planned Unit Development over a reasonable period to time and by several stages, sufficient data shall be provided to indicate such staging by numbers and types of buildings proposed by each stage, the general area to be developed by state (sic) and related information.
+The initial stage shall include a sufficient amount of open space, parking, utilities, and other amenities to provide for an independent planned unit. - 2006.07 Other Requirements Should the data submitted as provided by Section 2006.04 not be sufficiently detailed to provide for a thorough evaluation of the proposed project by the City Engineer and Mayor and Board of Aldermen, the developer may be requested to submit such additional data.